Small safe experiments seem well-suited to approaches to therapy seeking to identify, initiate and monitor the processes of change.

-Also, please note that action does initiate change but some people are better at maintaining change than others.
-Some safe experiments are easy to intiate, and some are not so easy to sustain.
+Also, please note that action can initiate change but some people are better at maintaining change than others.
+Some safe experiments are easy to initiate, and some are not so easy to sustain.

 Have you noticed that?

 The classic example here is the New Year Resolution.
-These are easy to make but are often not thought through and they are difficult to sustain in practice.
+These are easy to make but are often not thought through; they are difficult to sustain in practice.
 This model shows that the failure of new years’ resolutions reflects our failure to respect the importance of preparation.